apausa/sonary/README.md

 # sonary

-Frontend application where users can read, save and filter song lyrics.
+Application where users can read, save and filter song lyrics.
 Built in React and Redux, with JavaScript.
 Fetching data from MusixMatch’s API.
 Unit testing with Jest.